 Spread an even layer of chocolate buttercream on top of each cake layer with a large offset spatula.

-Top with some mini chocolate chips to add a little texture to each bite of this cake.
+I also like to top each layer of frosting some mini chocolate chips to add a little texture to each bite of this cake.
+However, this is optional!

 Repeat with the remaining cake layers, then freeze the cake for about 10 minutes in the freezer.